-- COM1 Serial Port - A high-speed serial port which can also be configured as the COM3 port in the CMOS Setup Utility. - COM2 Serial Port - A high-speed serial port which can also be configured as the COM4 port in the CMOS Setup Utility. - Parallel Port - The parallel port can be configured as a Standard, ECP or EPP parallel port in the CMOS Setup Utility - PS/2 Keyboard Port & PS/2 Mouse Port - Audio jacks & Game Port (on audio port bracket)
+- COM1 Serial Port - A high-speed serial port which can also be configured as the COM3 port in the CMOS Setup Utility. - COM2 Serial Port (on supplied Port Bracket) A high-speed serial port which can also be configured as the COM4 port in the CMOS Setup Utility. - Parallel Port - The parallel port can be configured as a Standard, ECP or EPP parallel port in the CMOS Setup Utility - PS/2 Keyboard Port (lower) & PS/2 Mouse Port (upper) - USB ports two ports (stacked) - Game Port for joystick or other game device - Audio connectors Mic, Line-In & Line-Out - TV-Out jacks (on supplied Port Bracket)